 - Signs and symptoms

 - Previous test results

-In addition to a physical examination, the following tests may be used to diagnose ASPS or cardiac sarcoma:
+In addition to a physical examination, the following tests may be used to diagnose all types of soft tissue sarcomas:

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A biopsy is the most definitive test for diagnosing sarcoma.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 CT scans can also be used to guide a needle biopsy, in which a fine needle is inserted into the suspicious area and a sample of cells is gathered for microscopic examination.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.

 Bone scan .
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.